our digital manufacturing ecosystem

-I printed all the files on a Makerbot Replicator 2 and in order to ensure smooth surface of the parts, I chose to orient them standing.
+I printed all the files on a Makerbot Replicator 2, and in order to ensure smooth part surfaces, I chose to orient them standing.
 This meant more printing time and less sanding time.

 I decided to weld the parts and not use screws as the original design suggests.
 My reasoning was that welding would allow me to have a smoother and sturdier helmet with no extra weight.

-After the XTC-3D dried, I initially used sand paper, but the XTC-3D was too hard so I decided to use a dremel in order to get rid of the biggest bumps.
+After the XTC-3D dried, I initially used sand paper, but the XTC-3D was too hard, so I decided to use a dremel to get rid of the biggest bumps.

-After sanding down the helmet, I applied a grey spray painted primer.
+After sanding down the helmet, I applied a gray spray-painted primer.

 After the primer, I used a simple bondo you can find in any color shop.